Medical Malpractice FAQs

 No, the National Practitioner Data Bank only requires your insurer to report indemnity payments made on your behalf as a result of a written claim.

-Practitioners can receive copies of their complete file at any time, free of charge, by submitting a Request for Information Form to the Data Bank.
-Healthcare practitioners are not automatically notified when a report is released on them in response to an inquiry, but may periodically obtain this information by requesting a copy of their Data Bank file.
+Practitioners can receive copies of their complete file at any time, free of charge, by submitting a Request for Information Form to the National Practitioner Data Bank.
+Healthcare practitioners are not automatically notified when a report is released on them in response to an inquiry but may periodically obtain this information by requesting a copy of their Data Bank file.
 Practitioners are only notified when they are the subject of a report received by the Data Bank.

-No. All payments made after September 1990 on behalf of a practitioner are reportable to the Data Bank.
+No. All payments made by a medical malpractice carrier on behalf of a practitioner in response to a written claim are reportable to the National Practitioner Data Bank.

 Diagnostic Test Follow-up